stephansturges/Tator/readme.md

 /!\ this thing is under active development and some stuff is borked basically all the time.
-Right now I'm fixing CLIP training for instance.
-Expect some issues /!\
+Right now I'm fixing the SAM3 Agent Mining train / val split. /!\

 # 🥔 Tator – Local CLIP + SAM Image Annotation Toolkit